LeOndaz/togglDecks/README.md

   - Think of a good directory structure that tells what it does without opening the files, eventually used a custom MVC
   - Search for a linter for go, to mention its importance (Even though I'm not going to use it for the sake of the demo)

-Disclaimer:
-- I revised lots of code in the last few days and I'm not sure if I'm following the best practises since I haven't worked with go for the last 1.5y.

 Conventions used:
 - Some FIXME are put where improvements can happen